 The Heroin and Opioid Education and Community Action Act of 2017 requires all-incoming full-time students to participate in an in-person or electronic heroin and opioid addiction and awareness training.
-Hagerstown Community College will add to existing policies by providing all incoming students with resources that alert and educate them regarding heroin and opioid addiction and prevention; when practical, in person education and training will occur.
+Hagerstown Community College will also provide incoming part-time students with resources that alert and educate them regarding heroin and opioid addiction and prevention.

-The new law requires the College will obtain and store a supply of overdose reversing medication to be used in an emergency situation.
-College police and security personnel, as well as designated administrators, will be trained to recognize the symptoms of an opioid overdose, in procedures for administration of overdose reversing medications, and in the proper follow-up emergency procedures related to an opioid overdose.
-Further, the College will make available instruction in substance use disorders, effective treatment for substance use disorders, and pain management.
-The College will also follow all reporting requirements related to this Maryland law.
+The College will obtain and store a supply of overdose reversing medication to be used in an emergency situation.
+College police and security personnel, as well as designated administrators, will be trained to recognize the symptoms of an opioid overdose, trained in procedures for administration of overdose reversing medications, and trained in the proper follow-up emergency procedures related to an opioid overdose.
+Further, the College will make available resources for those coping with substance use disorders and pain management.
+The College will also follow all Maryland law reporting requirements.
 Per state law, except for any willful or grossly negligent act, campus police, or other designated personnel who have been trained in use of overdose medications and who respond in good faith to the overdose emergency of a student, may not be personally liable for any act or omission in the course of responding to the emergency.

-Board Approved: May 27, 1997 Revised: December 18, 2018
+Board Approved: May 27, 1997 Revised: February 20, 2024